Skip to content

 Tying in, to a certain extent, with ensuring that gathered data is reliable and accurate is transparency.
 In other words, it’s vital that the ESG report be transparent.
 The foundation of this is developing the right processes in order to achieve this.
 In turn, this involves finding the right metrics that will allow companies to properly identify and capture ESG activities and their impacts.

-Now, these metrics will differ from company to company but the key is that they’re SMART.
+Now, these metrics will differ from company to company but the key is that they’re adaptable.
 In other words, they should be specific, measurable, achievable, realistic, and time-sensitive.
-The reason for this is simply that SMART metrics allow companies to track their progress over time and see the impacts that their improvements have.
+The reason for this is simply that the right metrics allow companies to track their progress over time and see the impacts that their improvements have.

 Communicate the ESG Report Effectively